VincentVanCode101/ansible/README.md

-ansible-playbook playbooks/fzf.yml # On a new system for it to take affect, you have to call ~/.fzf/install ansible-playbook playbooks/core_apt.yml ansible-playbook playbooks/i3.yml ansible-playbook playbooks/de-chris.yml # Use with setxkbmap de-chris
+ansible-playbook playbooks/fzf.yml # On a new system for it to take affect, you have to call ~/.fzf/install ansible-playbook playbooks/core_apt.yml ansible-playbook playbooks/i3.yml ansible-playbook playbooks/de-chris.yml # Use with setxkbmap de-chris (I guess you have to log-out and in again for this to take affec) ansible-playbook playbooks/neovim.yml
 ```

 # Ponderings